 Since both eyes are usually treated during the same appointment, you will be in the laser suite for approximately 20 minutes.
-The surgery itself typically requires less than two minutes per eye.
+The surgery itself typically requires approximately ten minutes.

 When can I return to work and normal activities?

-Most patients notice dramatic improvement within the first few days of the procedure and are able to drive a car and return to work within one to three days.
-Most LASIK patients see quite well the very next day.
+Most patients notice dramatic improvement within the first few days of the procedure.
+Most are able to drive a car and return to work usually the next day as most LASIK patients see quite well that soon.
 However, the speed of visual recovery ultimately depends on personal healing patterns.
 With PRK, the recovery time may be a little longer.

 What if I currently wear contact lenses?

 If you are wearing hard or gas permeable contacts, it is important that you remove them at least four weeks prior to your full pre-operative exam, and soft lenses should not be worn for at least two weeks prior to this exam.
 This is necessary to ensure that the curvature of your eye returns to its natural shape.
 After your evaluation, Dr. Holzman will provide you with specific instructions regarding how long you need to be out of your contacts prior to your procedure.

 How do I determine if I am a candidate for laser vision correction?